-- id (string): a string identifying this virtual node - capacity (positive integer or "max"): the capacity requested by this virtual node (that is, the total number of nodes it will request from the node providers which are affected to it).
+- id (string) : a string identifying this virtual node - capacity (positive integer) : the capacity requested by this virtual node (that is, the total number of nodes it will request from the node providers which are affected to it).
+If no capacity is specified, then the Virtual Node will try to get as many nodes as possible.
+A such Virtual Node is called greedy.